20 FAQs people ask about financing a business.

 For smaller companies with ambitions, this could be a good way of organising both financial and non-financial support.
 Take advice, if you think this could be the right next step for your business.

-20. What is an exit strategy, and should we be thinking about it before we even start up in business?
+20. What is an exit strategy, and when should we start thinking about it?

 Your exit strategy is your current plan for bringing your connection with your business to an end.